Inequality and the Environment

 This correlation does not mean that less lead directly causes better child outcomes.
 Take the observation that ice cream sales are correlated with a higher number of drownings.
 But ice cream can’t possibly cause drowning—there is an additional factor present: ice cream sales and drownings are both also correlated with warmer weather.
 In the case of lead and childhood outcomes, there could also be hidden variables.
 Lead exposure is correlated with income, race, and a mother’s education.
 How can we know that it’s lead, and not these other variables, directly impacting test scores and suspensions?

-Aizer’s economic tools allow her to make the leap.
-She finds that a unit decrease in average blood lead levels reduces the probability of being significantly below proficient in reading by 3.1 percentage points and reduces the probability of suspension by 1 percentage point.
-Beyond just correlation, Aizer’s studies demonstrate a causal link, showing that exposure to lead directly results in lower test scores and school suspensions.
+Aizer finds that a unit decrease in average blood lead levels reduces the probability of being significantly below proficient in reading by 3.1 percentage points and reduces the probability of suspension by 1 percentage point.
+Beyond just correlation, They study demonstrates a causal link, showing that exposure to lead directly results in lower test scores and school suspensions.

-Aizer spent much of her talk describing her data in detail, since it was a key asset in determining causation.
-Rhode Island has a relatively widespread lead-testing program—80% of all three-year-olds have at least one measurement—and robust data points such as test scores, suspensions, and free lunch status on the children being studied.
+The dataset was particularly good: Rhode Island has a relatively widespread lead-testing program—80% of all three-year-olds have at least one measurement—and robust data points such as test scores, suspensions, and free lunch status on the children being studied.

 Aizer singled out maternal education as a particularly tricky variable in her research.
 Maternal education could be like the hidden warm weather culprit in our ice cream example, explaining both lead levels and children’s school outcomes.
 It is correlated with lead levels, given that the well-educated tend to have higher incomes and live in better housing less contaminated with lead.
 It also implies advantages like high-quality face time that improve child test scores and behavior.
 While the correlation is there, Aizer must disentangle maternal education from lead levels and child outcomes in order to prove causation.